agchung/Figure1-COVID-chestxray-dataset/README.md

 Please see the main COVID-Net repo for details on data extraction and instructions for creating the full COVIDx dataset.

-If you would like to **contribute COVID-19 x-ray images**, please contact us at audrey@darwinai.ca and a28wong@uwaterloo.ca or alex@darwinai.ca.
+If you would like to **contribute COVID-19 x-ray images**, please submit them via Figure 1 [here](https://figure1.typeform.com/to/lLrHwv).
+If you have any questions, please contact us at audrey@darwinai.ca and a28wong@uwaterloo.ca or alex@darwinai.ca.
 Lets all work together to stop the spread of COVID-19!